Can I Get Married at St. Wilfrid's?

 Fees are payable at the wedding rehearsal and you will receive a full invoice at the wedding preparation meeting.

 The first thing you need to do is contact the Rector, you will find a way to do this by following the 'Contacts' tab above.
 You will be asked to fill in a booking form that, in most cases, also acts as your banns form.
 Banns are read on three Sundays, normally consecutively, prior to the wedding taking place and give people a legitimate opportunity to object to your marriage.
 You will need to have banns read in the parish where you wish to marry and the parish(es) where the couple getting married reside.

 What Happens Next?

 In most cases weddings are booked a year or more in advance so, once the wedding is confirmed, there is little that needs to be done for a while.
-If you live outside the parish and need to get on the electoral roll you will have to maintain regulat attendance so as to be eligible.
-It is entirely your responsibility to ensure that the electoral roll criteria are met.
+If you live outside the parish and need to develop a Qualifying Connection (QC) you will have to maintain regulat attendance so as to be eligible.
+It is entirely your responsibility to ensure that the QC criteria are met.

 Church of England clergy are licensed to officiate at weddings in Church of England churches you do not therefore need to book a registrar.

 Approximately 6 months before the wedding the Rector will contact you to arrange dates for the reading of the banns, for your marriage preparation and wedding rehearsal.
 Marriage preparation meetings are done in a group with others getting married at around the same time.
 The Rector will also confirm whether you require the organist, choir and bells.

 If you or your partner live in a parish or parishes other than Mobberley you will need to arrange for your banns to be read in those church/churches also.